kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 # ESP32-S3 ECG Monitor

-Real-Time ECG Monitoring and Heart-Rate Detection using ESP32-S3, MicroPython, GLCD, and Proteus Simulation
+**Real-Time ECG Monitoring and Heart-Rate Detection using ESP32-S3, MicroPython, GLCD, and Proteus Simulation**

 ---

 ## Overview

-This project implements a real-time ECG monitoring system based on an ESP32-S3 running MicroPython.
+This project implements a real-time ECG monitoring and heart-rate estimation system using an **ESP32-S3**, **MicroPython**, a **128×64 LGM12641BS1R GLCD**, and **Proteus simulation**.

-The system receives ECG samples through a serial UART connection, processes the incoming signal, estimates heart rate from detected ECG peaks, and displays the ECG waveform and heart-rate status on a 128×64 GLCD.
+ECG samples are transmitted from a Python application through UART to the simulated ESP32-S3.
+The firmware processes the incoming ECG signal, detects waveform peaks, estimates heart rate from RR intervals, determines a simple ECG status, and displays the waveform and calculated information on the GLCD.

-The complete system is developed and tested in Proteus, with a Python-based ECG transmitter providing ECG datasets to the ESP32-S3 through a serial connection.

-The project demonstrates:
+The project demonstrates the integration of:

 * Embedded ECG signal processing
 * UART-based biomedical data transmission
-* Real-time waveform visualization
+* Real-time ECG waveform visualization
 * Heart-rate estimation
 * MicroPython embedded development
+* ESP32-S3 simulation
-* GLCD interfacing
+* KS0108-style GLCD interfacing
+* Python serial communication
-* ESP32-S3 simulation in Proteus
+* Proteus-based embedded-system simulation

-> **Note:** This project is an educational and engineering simulation project.
-It is not intended for medical diagnosis or clinical use.
+> **Disclaimer:** This is an educational and engineering simulation project.
+It is not a medical device and must not be used for diagnosis, treatment, patient monitoring, or clinical decision-making.

 ---